 Do I have to share the diagnosis to obtain services?

-Unfortunately, many school districts don’t recognize NLD as a diagnosis.
-There are other disabilities that could be used to obtain services for your child if NLD isn’t recognized.
-These include
+Not exactly.
+There are many reasons beyond the diagnosis of Turner Syndrome that may illustrate the need for special accommodations in a classroom.
+Additionally, many school districts do not recognize non verbal learning disability (NLD) as a diagnosis.
+There are other disabilities that could be used to obtain services for your child if NLD is not recognized.
+These include:

 - LD-NOS (Learning Disability-Not Otherwise Specified)—listed in the DSM(Diagnostic Statistical Manual which is used by psychology, counseling and other professionals)